Abbott and Costello in the Foreign Legion (1950) starring Bud Abbott, Lou Costello

 Trivia for Abbott and Costello in the Foreign Legion

-- Filming was originally scheduled to begin in December 1949, but was postponed when Lou Costello had to undergo an operation for a gangrenous gall bladder in November 1949.
-Despite having a stunt double, Costello did his own wrestling in the film, only to be rewarded with a wrenched arm socket and a stretched tendon.
+• Filming was originally scheduled to begin in December 1949.
+It was postponed when Lou Costello had to undergo an operation for a gangrenous gall bladder in November 1949.
+Despite having a stunt double, Costello did his own wrestling in the film.
+This resulted in a wrenched arm socket and a stretched tendon.

-- In the mirage sequence the skeleton is voiced by Candy Candido, who would team up with Bud Abbott after Lou Costello died.
+• In the mirage sequence the skeleton is voiced by Candy Candido.
+He later teamed up with Bud Abbott after Lou Costello died.